Wallingford-Swarthmore School District: Strath Haven High School

 Strath Haven High School is located at 205 South Providence Road, Wallingford.
-The school currently has 1,140 students in grades 9-12, with 11.1% of students eligible for a free or discounted lunch.
+The school currently has 1,140 students in grades 9–12, with 11.1% of students eligible for a free or discounted lunch.

 Middle school

 Strath Haven Middle School

 Strath Haven Middle School is located at 200 South Providence Road, Wallingford.
-The school currently has 885 students in grades 6-8, with 13.9% of students eligible for a free or discounted lunch.
+The school currently has 885 students in grades 6–8, with 13.9% of students eligible for a free or discounted lunch.

 Starting in October 2007, SHMS underwent a series of renovations and additions.
 Phase 1 included the addition of a new classroom building, and Phase 2 included renovation of one of the existing buildings and demolition of the other two existing buildings.
 Phase 1 opened in April 2009, and Phase 2 opened in May 2010.
-The other two existing buildings were demolished in time for the 2010-11 school year.
+The other two existing buildings were demolished in time for the 2010–11 school year.

 Elementary schools

-Swarthmore-Rutledge Elementary School
+Swarthmore-Rutledge School

-Swarthmore-Rutledge Elementary School is located at 100 College Avenue, Swarthmore.
-Housed in the old Swarthmore High School, the school currently serves 586 students in grades K-5, with 6.8% of students eligible for a free or discounted lunch.
+Swarthmore-Rutledge School is located at 100 College Avenue, Swarthmore.
+Housed in the old Swarthmore High School, the school serves 551 students in grades K–5 with 11% of students eligible for a free or discounted lunch as of the 2023–2024 school year.

 Wallingford Elementary School

 Wallingford Elementary School is located at 20 South Providence Road, Wallingford.
-The school serves 460 students in grades K-5, with 10.7% of students eligible for a free or discounted lunch.
+The school serves 588 students in grades K-5 with 9% of students eligible for a free or discounted lunch as of the 2023–2024 school year.

-Starting in June 2011, WES would undergo a series of renovations and expansions, including a new classroom building, gymnasium and library, and renovated offices.
-The new WES opened in September 2012, in time for the 2012-13 school year.
+Starting in June 2011, WES underwent a series of renovations and expansions, including a new classroom building, gymnasium and library, and renovated offices.
+The new WES opened in September 2012, in time for the 2012–13 school year.

 Nether Providence Elementary School

 Nether Providence Elementary School is located at 410 Moore Road, Wallingford.
-The school serves 517 students in grades K-5, with roughly 20% of students eligible for a free or discounted lunch.
+The school serves 493 students in grades K–5 with 25% of students eligible for a free or discounted lunch as of the 2023–2024 school year.

 Starting in spring 2013, NPE underwent a series of renovations and an addition housing a new gym, offices and music suite.
-Two of the existing buildings would be renovated and one would be demolished.
+Two of the existing buildings were renovated and one demolished.
 The phased renovation/expansion project opened in January 2015.